galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 ## Diffusion maps

-We'll now perform an *optional step*, that basically takes the place of the PCA.
+We'll now perform an *optional step*, that basically takes the place of the standard Principle Component Analysis (PCA).
 Instead of using PCs, we can use [diffusion maps](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.diffmap.html).

 > <hands-on-title> Draw the Diffusion Map </hands-on-title>
 >